-Revenues from ongoing businesses increased on a constant currency basis as combined growth of 5% from our Legal, Tax & Accounting and Intellectual Property & Science segments was partially offset by our Financial & Risk segment, which was essentially unchanged from the prior-year period.
-Revenues from acquired businesses within our Tax & Accounting segment contributed to revenue growth.
+Revenues from ongoing businesses increased on a constant currency basis in the third quarter and nine-month period.
+In each period, combined growth of 3% from our Legal, Tax & Accounting and Intellectual Property & Science segments was partially offset by the performance of our Financial & Risk segment, which was essentially unchanged.